Biofertilizers are nutrient supplements for the plants. They possess various kinds of microbes that enhance soil fertility.

 Arbuscular mycorrhiza (AM fungi)

-An arbuscular mycorrhiza (AM Fungi) is a type of mycorrhiza in which the fungus penetrates the cortical cells of the roots of a vascular plant.
+An arbuscular mycorrhiza (AM Fungi) is a type of mycorrhiza fungus that penetrates the cortical cells of a vascular plant’s roots.

 a.
 Collection of soil sample: